Search

 INT .compact()

-Removes expired keys from the kvstore and returns the number of keys removed.
+This operation removes expired keys from the kvstore and returns the number of keys removed.
+It is synchronous and may have a significant impact on a large kvstore, including for other consumers of the kvstore.

 Arguments: None